jwjbadger/badger-analytics/README.md

 ### Standardization

-This method of feature scaling is accessible via `processing.standardization(input_set)`
+This method of feature scaling is accessible via `processing.feature_scaling.standardization(input_set)`

 It returns the z score of each value in a list or matrix.
 The z score represents the distance in standard deviations from the mean.

 Given a 2D NumPy array with more than 1 row, this function will return the z scores of the inputed data set's numerical values.
+The result will be a NumPy array.

+### Normalization

+Normalization is a type of feature scaling that is accessible via `processing.feature_scaling.normalization(input_set)`

+It returns the value of the number scaled down between 0 and 1 in respect to the minimum and maximum.

+Given a 2D NumPy array with more than 1 row, this function will return the scaled down version of the inputed data set's numerical values.
 The result will be a NumPy array.